In Sámi it’s called Geargevággi, which translates to Stone Valley in English. But in real life, it might as well be a fairytale.

-— What the —-, have you seen anything cooler than this, Zach?
+— What is this?!
+Have you seen anything cooler than this, Zach?

-The American photographer Andy Anderson calls out to his son Zach, and the Stone Valley is filled with echoes.
-But the son doesn’t answer; he seems absorbed behind his own camera.
+American photographer Andy Anderson calls out to his son and it echos through the Stone Valley.
+But his son doesn’t answer; he seems absorbed behind his own camera.

 — Umm…